middlewarehq/middleware/README.md

     NEXT_PUBLIC_APP_ENVIRONMENT="development"
     INTERNAL_API_BASE_URL=http://localhost:9696

-    # For using db on host machine.
-Useful when using ssh tunnelling
+    # For using db on host machine uncomment the following.
+Useful when using ssh tunnelling.
-    DB_HOST=host.docker.internal
+    #DB_HOST=host.docker.internal
-    DB_PORT=5433
+    #DB_PORT=5433
     ```
     Set `ENVIRONMENT=prod` to run it in production setup.\
     Setting `DB_HOST` as `host.docker.internal` will help when you want to connect to a db instance which